velos/FlowStack/README.md

 ![NavigationStack Demo](https://github.com/velos/FlowStack/assets/11927517/39e7f0fa-d453-4afd-9950-53a6a50a1c84)

-**Updating the above example to use FlowStack, the highlevel work flow is the same...**
+**Updating the above example to use FlowStack, the high-level structure and work flow is the same...**

 1. Add the root view inside the **FlowStack**.
    - For scrolling lists, use a ScrollView with a LazyVStack instead of a List for best animation results.